Book

 Pregnant person or someone you can't get your arms around

-If the person is pregnant or if you can't get your arms around the stomach, give chest thrusts:
+If the person is pregnant or if you can't get your arms around the belly, give chest thrusts:

-• Put your hands at the base of the breastbone, just above the joining of the lowest ribs.
+• Put your hands at the base of the breastbone, just above where the lowest ribs come together.

 • Press hard into the chest with a quick thrust.
 This is the same action as the Heimlich maneuver.

-• Repeat until the blockage is removed from the airway.
+• Repeat until the blockage moves out of the airway.

 Yourself